EpicSentry/P2ASW/README.md

 ## Building
 ### Windows
 Follow the instructions [here](https://developer.valvesoftware.com/wiki/Source_SDK_2013) for setting up Visual Studio 2013.<br>
-Once complete, clone the repo and execute `create-portal2-2013.bat` inside `src\` to generate the Visual Studio project.<br>
+Once complete, clone the repo and execute `creategameprojects.bat` inside `src\` to generate the Visual Studio project.<br>
-Open the newly created `Game_Portal2-2013.sln` and have fun!
+Open the newly created `game.sln` and have fun!
 ### Linux/MacOS are not officially tested.
 If anyone has succeeded in building for either platform, please open a PR stating how.

 ## Installing/Running the mod